tdolist/once-a-day/README.md

 You want to get randomly between a time you decide remembered, if you had made a compliment jet?

 **once_a_day** sends you a mail or notification which reminds you to make one.

+## Installation

+Installing or building this on Linux make sure you have installed `libssl-dev` and `libdbus-1-dev`